romaintilhac/romaintilhac.github.io/cabo-ortegal/fieldguide.md

 ### Day 2: Overview of the Cabo Ortegal Complex (October 1<sup>st</sup>, half day)

-> Add a brief introduction of the day
+The half day aims to cover most of the lithological diversity of the mafic HP-HT units of the Cabo Ortegal Complex (_i.e.._ Si-poor Fe-Ti-rich rocks, Opx-free Grt granulites, eclogites).

-> Si-poor Fe-Ti-rich rocks, Opx-free garnet granulites & eclogites
+> NOTE: Add a brief overview (as in day 1)?

 #### Stop 2.1: “Chan dos Carrís” lookout